Girls Against Boys: House of GVSB, major label signing, Freak*on*ica, and label shifts (1996–2000)

 The recording process was deemed to be exhaustive because production lasted nearly six months.
 Previously, the band spent only one or two months on production.
 The electronic-influenced album Freak*on*ica was released in June 1998.
 The album peaked at No. 11 on the Billboard Heatseekers Chart and at No. 182 on the UK Albums Chart.
 It was praised by various publications such as Entertainment Weekly, Spin, and Pitchfork; however, it was criticized by other publications such as Rolling Stone and The A.V.
 Club.
 "Park Avenue" was released as the lead single, and it peaked at No. 83 on the UK Singles Chart and at No. 28 on the Billboard Hot Mainstream Rock Tracks chart.
 "Psycho-Future" from Freak*on*ica was released as a single as it appeared on the soundtrack to the 1998 remake film Psycho.
 The band went on a headlining tour throughout 1998, followed by a tour with labelmates Garbage.
 They also played at the Reading festival in England and Pukkelpop in Belgium.
-The band also appeared on Late Night With Conan O'Brien, performing "Park Avenue".
+Girls Against Boys appeared on Late Night With Conan O'Brien, performing "Park Avenue".
 The band contributed the song "EPR" to the soundtrack of the film Permanent Midnight, and they appeared in the film 200 Cigarettes in one scene.
 Their cover of "Boogie Wonderland" was included on the 200 Cigarettes soundtrack.

 Although Freak*on*ica performed moderately well (it was the band's best-selling effort up to that point), it did not meet Geffen Records' sales expectations.
-In addition, the label went through numerous internal mergers.
+After the album's release, Geffen was bought by Canadian multinational Seagram.
+According to McCloud, Girls Against Boys were informed during their tour with Garbage "that Geffen Records would cease to exist as of January 1, 1999," leaving the band's future uncertain.

 After a short 1999 tour with Firewater, Girls Against Boys remained in limbo as Universal Records (the parent of Geffen Records) continued to restructure its business, and the band was unable to extensively record or tour for nearly two years.
-Also in 1999, two Girls Against Boys tracks from Freak*on*ica ("Park Avenue" and "Psycho-Future") appeared in the racing video game Test Drive Off-Road 3.
-At one point in 2000, the band was moved to the Interscope Records brand; however, various conflicts led to the band parting ways with the label.
+Also in 1999, two tracks from Freak*on*ica ("Park Avenue" and "Psycho-Future") appeared in the racing video game Test Drive Off-Road 3.
+Girls Against Boys began demoing songs for a new album, initially slated to be released in early 2000.
+At one point that year, the band was moved to the Interscope Records brand; however, various conflicts led to the band parting ways with the label.